Types of Back Injuries

-Treatment for whiplash can include anti-inflammatory and anti-pain medications, a cervical collar, and physical therapy.
+Treatment for whiplash injuries can include anti-inflammatory and anti-pain medications, a cervical collar, and physical therapy.
 Whiplash is generally not a permanent injury, although the victim can suffer neck and back pain for weeks or months after the incident.
 Most patients take around three months to recover fully.
 Some will suffer chronic pain, muscle tension, and headaches even after the point of maximum recovery.

 Spinal stenosis refers to pressure on nerve routes and the spinal cord, due to a narrowing of the spinal canal from a traumatic injury.
 Impacts from car accidents are the most common cause of spinal stenosis injuries (other than natural stenosis from aging), where fragments of bone or a ruptured spinal disc invade the spinal canal.
 Spinal stenosis can cause symptoms such as lower body weakness, burning or tingling sensations in the lower body, back pain, and pain while walking or standing.
 Treatment involves physical therapy, rehabilitation, and medications.
 These injuries can cause temporary or even permanent disability.